 A Colorado Grange Museum has been developed with the help of many people.
 An old classroom building from Lowry Air Force Base was moved out to the Plains Conservation Center in Aurora in 1980.
 Grange volunteers worked tirelessly to restore the building.
 Granges around the state donated items of interest and photos that were placed in displays.
 The museum was dedicated on May 17, 1987.
 As part of the ceremony, a time capsule was buried.

 Though the Grange movement has seen many highs and lows over the years, it has adapted to changing times.
 Subordinate Granges provide many opportunities for members who share similar values of community service, commitment to a Grange and the members, and respect for the traditions of the Granges.
-This organization continues to thrive around the country in this, their third century of work.

 Buck, Solon Justus.
 The Granger Movement, A Study of Agricultural Organization and its Political, Economic and Social Manifestations, 1870-1880.
 Cambridge: Harvard University Press, 1913.